Study and Training Group for Military Reconnaissance (Germany): Duties

 In the state of defence, the unit's task would have been tasked with secret operations as a Stay-behind unit.
 The planned role of BND-led Stay-behind units during the early phase of a Warsaw Pact invasion would have been marginal.
-Stay-behind agents were instructed to survive an invasion, and to lay low and quiet during the early occupation phases.
+Stay-behind agents were instructed to survive an invasion, and to lie low and quiet during the early occupation phases.
 Plans called for at least 500 LAFBw personnel in case of a conflict.

 Only in what the BND described as the third phase, ‘every-day/routine occupation’, would they start sending messages, recruit fighters, and then conduct ‘massive sabotage operations’.
 These operations included partisan warfare against occupying forces, smuggling of equipment and personnel, reconnaissance and training BND and Bundeswehr personnel in commando warfare.

 In the 1980s, the BND tried to regain one of its stay-behind missions to assist friendly aircrew to escape from Warsaw Pact-led forces by conducting SAR ops.